nohn3043-arch/Anthropomorphic-Agent-Engine/README.md

+##  Emotion is not unpredictable; it is simply unaudited.

 *Anthropomorphic Agent Engine** is a production-grade framework designed to build AI agents with human-like personality, memory, emotion, and behavioral consistency.
 It transforms static role settings into dynamic, evolving characters that remember, get tired, change over time, and follow strict rules — suitable for games, virtual humans, customer service, education, and enterprise AI applications.
 ---
 ## 🚀 Core Features